talamoig/glpienc/README.md

 Consider that is safer to create a special DB user for this task, giving it select-only access to the DB.

-Furthermore the additional `domainremove` parameter is added.
+There is also the optional parameter `domainremove`, that defaults to `false`.
 If this parameter is set to `true` the query against the database will be made only for the hostname part, without the domain part, ie. if you invoke the ENC against `my-hostname.domain.at.com` the query on the database will be performed for `my-hostname` only.
 This is an useful option since puppet uses FQDN while maybe you don't keep the FQDN